Mobile Commerce with SAP Commerce Cloud: Features, Performance, and PWA

 What about barcode scanning for B2B?

 Commerce Cloud doesn’t include native scanning.
-This requires a native app or PWA camera API access.
+You’ll need a native app or PWA camera API access.
 Several partner solutions add this capability.

 Solutions for E-Commerce